Peter Brownell: Political positions

 In 1990, the Burlington city council voted to end the city's advertising in The Burlington Free Press after the newspaper ended negotiations with its union workers.
 Brownell voted against ending advertisement in the newspapers stating that it was government intrusion into a private business.
-He supports abortion.
+He supports abortion rights.

-The Burlington city council voted seven to five, with Brownell against, in favor of a resolution opposing military action against Iraq calling for President George H. W. Bush to find avoid military action in the defense of the Gulf countries against Iraq.
-However, the city council later voted seven to five, with Brownell in favor, in favor of a resolution, which was sponsored by Brownell, praising President Bush and gave support to the United States' soldiers in Saudi Arabia.
+The Burlington city council passed a resolution opposing military action against Iraq and calling for President George H. W. Bush to find avoid military action in the defense of the Gulf countries against Iraq; Brownell voted against this resolution.
+The city council later passed a resolution sponsored by Brownell which praised Bush and gave support to the United States' soldiers in Saudi Arabia.

 In 1992, Brownell voted against making Arad, Israel, and Bethlehem sister cities of Burlington stating that he believes that it was "beyond the scope of what a small city should do".

 Bronwell supported school choice and was a member of the Vermonters for Educational Choice committee.
 Brownell and Senator Nancy Chard considered redistricting Vermont's school districts to decrease them from sixty-two to fourteen, which would have been one per county.

-The state senate voted seventeen to thirteen, with Brownell against, against legislation to amend the Constitution of Vermont to only allow marriages between one man and one woman.
-The state senate voted twenty-one to nine, with Brownell against, against amending the Vermont Constitution to overturn a ruling by the Vermont Supreme Court giving same-sex couples the rights and benefits of marriage.
-The state senate voted nineteen to eleven, with Brownell in favor, in favor of allowing civil unions for same-sex couples.
+The state senate voted 17 to 13, with Brownell opposing, against legislation to amend the Constitution of Vermont to only allow marriages between one man and one woman.
+The state senate voted 21 to 9, with Brownell against, against amending the Vermont Constitution to overturn a ruling by the Vermont Supreme Court giving same-sex couples the rights and benefits of marriage.
+The state senate voted 19 to 11, with Brownell in favor, in favor of allowing civil unions for same-sex couples.